servo/html5ever/examples/README.md

         let input = input.try_reinterpret().unwrap();
         // Here we create and run tokenizer let mut tok = XmlTokenizer::new(sink, Default::default());
+        // We pass input to parsed.
         tok.feed(input);

-        tok.end();
+        // tok.end must be invoked for final bytes to be processed. tok.end();
     }
 ```